malakar-ayush/cf7-ui-slider/readme.txt

 3. Front-end display of the slider

 == Changelog ==
+==2.0.0==
+* Removed Connect ID.
+But Support is still available.
+* No need to add a hidden input type.
+* The tag cf7_ui_slider will now support its own filed form the form.
+And it will show up in the mail tab as well, just like any other tag
+* Added Prefix Option.
+You can now add prefix for the tool tip like [cf7_ui_slider cf7_ui_slider-843 id:id min:0 ui_default:5 max:100 prefix:$]
+* Added New Rage Slider
+* Prefix for Range slider added
+* Sample code for range slider [cf7_ui_range_slider cf7_ui_range_slider-361 id:rang min:0 ui_default:5 max:100 prefix:$]

 ==1.5.1==
-Bug fixed: Default Value not being passed.
+* Bug fixed: Default Value not being passed.
 Default value will now be sent to email if user does not slider the slider = 1.5.0 =
 * Added touch support for mobile devices
 * Added css for user-friendly design